What We Know About The Police Killing Of 16-Year-Old Ma'Khia Bryant

-On Tuesday, just after Derek Chauvin was found guilty of murdering George Floyd, police in Columbus, OH, released bodycam footage of an officer shooting and killing 16-year-old Ma’Khia Bryant.
+On Tuesday, just minutes before Derek Chauvin was found guilty of murdering George Floyd, police in Columbus, OH, released bodycam footage of an officer shooting and killing 16-year-old Ma’Khia Bryant.
 In response to the police killing of yet another young Black person, in this case a child, protesters marched through Columbus on Tuesday night carrying Black Lives Matter flags.

 Officers were dispatched to the Walnut Heights area of Columbus on Tuesday afternoon at 4:36 p.m. when they received a call that several girls were fighting, interim police chief Michael Woods told reporters.
-They arrived minutes later, and body-camera footage shows six to eight people outside the house.
+They arrived minutes later, and bodycam footage shows six to eight people outside the house.
 The graphic video (which Refinery29 will not directly link to), was shown at a press conference Tuesday night.
 In it, Ma'Khia appears to push another girl to the ground and run past an officer holding what police described as a knife.

 Advertisement